chokes-Web-Repositories/Wubby-WikiJS/Blocks.md

 ![block](/blocks/new/special/mesh_block_alt.png =300x)
 ## Morph Block
+> This block can be used with the Local Output block!
+{.is-success}

 > Changes a player's appearance by either copying another player's current outfit or through manually specified accessory ids.
 {.is-info}